RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab04/README.md

 1. Scroll down and expand the **MAPPING RULES** section to define the allowed methods on our exposed API.

-    *The default mapping is the root ("/") of our API resources, something that we might want to avoid*.
+    *The default mapping is the root ("/") of our API resources, and this example application will not use that mapping.
+The following actions will redefine that default root ("/") mapping.*

     ![07b-mapping-rules.png](images/07b-mapping-rules.png)